Jonah Lotan: Early life and education

 Lotan was born Yair Zlotogorsky in Jerusalem, Israel, on July 3, 1973, and grew up in Jerusalem and the U.S. state of New York.
-His family returned to live in Jerusalem when he was twelve years-old and he attended Hebrew University Secondary School.
+His family returned to live in Jerusalem when he was twelve years old and he attended Hebrew University Secondary School.
 His father is a psychologist and his mother is a physician.
 He served for three years in the Israeli Defense Forces during the 1990s.
-In his early 20s he embarked on a modelling career and appeared as a host of children's shows on Channel 1.
+In his early 20s, he embarked on a modelling career and appeared as a host of children's shows on Channel 1.
 He graduated with a degree in cinema from Tel Aviv University.
 Lotan then moved to London to pursue a master's degree at the London Academy of Music and Dramatic Art.

 Career

-Lotan starred as Joe Farnetti in Foyle's War, a British drama set around real-life war stories in which characters must wage personal war amid the chaos of an actual war.
-He stated that his character in Foyle's War reminded him of a friend in the military who had an ability to see humor in any given situation.
+Lotan starred as Joe Farnetti in the British TV detective drama, Foyle's War on ITV.
+He stated that his character reminded him of a friend in the military who had an ability to see humor in any given situation.

 He voiced the lead role in the 2001 video game Operation Flashpoint: Cold War Crisis, as David Armstrong, a U.S. Army soldier serving in the Cold War.
 He appeared in the 2001 film Swimming Pool as Chris, played Kenny in the 2004 television series NY-LON, and acted next to Keira Knightley as an intern in 2005 film, The Jacket.
 Lotan also had a role in the fifth season of 24, as Spenser Wolff, and appeared in four episodes of CSI: NY as Marty Pino, a doctor/serial-killer.

+Lotan starred in the 2006 religious epic film, One Night with the King.
+He played Jesse, a childhood friend of Hadassah, the main protagonist, before she became Esther.
+The film debuted in the top 10 of the US Box Office.

-Lotan played Jesse in the 2006 film, One Night with the King, and was in the 2006 television film, The Beyond, centering on NASA scientists at a jet propulsion laboratory during a global crisis.
+He also appeared in the 2006 television film, The Beyond, centering on NASA scientists at a jet propulsion laboratory during a global crisis.
 Lotan was also in the 2008 HBO historical war drama Generation Kill, as Robert Timothy Bryan, a U.S. Navy corpsman.
 He was also cast for the lead role in David Milch's HBO pilot Last of the Ninth.

+In 2012, he appeared in the second season of Showtime alongside Mandy Patinkin in the espionage thriller series, Homeland.

+Between 2013 to 2016, he starred as the protagonist, Adam Rubin, of the Israeli hostage drama series, Hostages on Channel 10.
+The series was broadcast by the BBC in the United Kingdom.